spacemeshos/testnet-guide/install.md

 ## Step 3 - Create a Wallet

 You need a wallet to manage your Spacemesh Coins and to provide the platform with an address to award Spacemesh coins to you for participation in the platform by running a full p2p node.
 You also use the wallet to transfer coin to other people.

-### Create a pin to protected your wallet...
+You create a wallet in the Spacemesh App.

+### Protect your wallet with a passphrase

+[ Screen Shot - Passphrase]

 The Spacemesh App will prompt you to enter a passphrase to protect your new wallet - proceed and choose a password.
 You will need to use the passphrase to open your wallet in future app sessions.
 We recommend that you'll save your passphrase in your computer secure password manager.

 > Important: until you backup your wallet from the app, you won't be able to access it without your passphrase.
 There is no way to restore a wallet that wasn't backed-up in case you forget your passphrase.